Ritin-dev/main/src/content/solutions/metal-cutting.md

   * Reduced construction and maintenance costs associated with facility-wide HVAC systems and on-going makeup air processes

   * Compliant, clean air per NFPA, OSHA, UL, and EPA requirements, via six-stage, non-vented filtration that captures 100 percent of airborne particulates and eliminates chemicals and vapors
+copy_block_1: >-
+  ### **Industrial Dust Collectors for Safe, Clean Metal Cutting**

+  Duroair combines our [DuroRoom™](/products/duroroom)  with [DuroTower™](/products/durotower) or [DuroDust™](/products/durodust) technologies into one clean air solution to provide a safe, productive working environment.

+  We engineer portable, retractable enclosures with recirculating air filtration that can be custom tailored for specific metal cutting processes.
+By bringing the benefits of clean air to each cutting workspace, Duroair can help you reduce material handling expenses and maximize your facility floor space.
 copy_block_2: >-
   ### Technical Specifications